RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/1Chr.md

 <sup>21</sup> Of the three, he was more honorable than the two, and was made their captain; however he wasn’t included in the three.

 <sup>22</sup> Benaiah the son of Jehoiada, the son of a valiant man of Kabzeel, who had done mighty deeds, killed the two sons of Ariel of Moab.
 He also went down and killed a lion in the middle of a pit on a snowy day.
-<sup>23</sup> <sup>a</sup>high.
+<sup>23</sup> He killed an Egyptian, a man of great stature, five cubits<sup>a</sup> high.
 In the Egyptian’s hand was a spear like a weaver’s beam; and he went down to him with a staff, plucked the spear out of the Egyptian’s hand, and killed him with his own spear.
 <sup>24</sup> Benaiah the son of Jehoiada did these things and had a name among the three mighty men.
 <sup>25</sup> Behold, he was more honorable than the thirty, but he didn’t attain to the three; and David set him over his guard.